 I use this same system for tracking my income, too!

-Also, you can adapt this system if you prefer to store your receipts electronically.
+You can also adapt this system if you prefer to store your receipts electronically.
 The scanning piece becomes step #5.
 Depending on your comfort level, you may want to keep a hard copy of your receipts as well.
-You can store them in a manila envelope like in the final step above.
+You can store them in an envelope.

 Related Posts You Might Enjoy

-If you enjoyed today’s post, you might also enjoy these posts, which will help you get even more organized and efficient!
+If you enjoyed today’s post, you might also find these related posts helpful!

 - 6 Things To Do on Sunday for the Best Work Week EVER

 - 4 Simple Ways to Organize Your Life with a Tickler File

 - 7 Ways to Organize Your Office with Binders